silentorb/marloth-story/books/fairytale/part4.md

 motioned to a half-man who was waiting in the shadows.
 The half-man stepped forward and lifted the girl over his shoulder.
 Then he carried her to a carriage that was waiting nearby and dropped her inside like a sack of potatoes.
-The Lady took the seat across from her, the half-man took the reins outside, and then they set off for home.
+Before long they were on their way back home through the moonlit streets.

 * * *